rywible/wrela6/docs/design/whole-image-monomorphization-design.md

 function key, type instance IDs use the canonical type key, and image-owned metadata uses an image-root key.
 They must use deterministic code-unit ordering and must not use `localeCompare`.

+The `MonoInstanceId` namespace is collision-free across function, type, image, validated-buffer, and image-device uses.
+Canonical IDs must include a kind-prefixed root segment such as `fn:`, `type:`, or `image:` before any source ID or type-argument payload.
+A string that is valid for a function instance must not also be valid for a type, image, validated-buffer, or device instance.
+Layout and Proof MIR may therefore use `MonoInstanceId` in different tables without adding a second namespace discriminator, while still preserving the table's own key kind in diagnostics.

 Examples: